<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

-For those who are unfamiliar with the specifics of a rebrand, let’s start there.
+Let's start by reviewing the specifics of a rebrand.
 This process is a complete overhaul of your brand's identity.
-It’s in-depth and often requires revisiting significant elements such as your brand positioning, values, and guidelines, as well as your mission and vision statements.
+It’s in-depth and often requires revisiting significant elements such as your brand positioning, values, guidelines, and mission and vision statements.

 You notice that you're not staying up to date with customer preferences.